Azure/azure-powershell/src/AlertsManagement/AlertsManagement/help/Remove-AzAlertProcessingRule.md

 ```

 ### -PassThru
-PassThru returns an object representing the item with which you are working.
+PassThru returns True if the remove alertProcessing rule succeeded.
 By default, this cmdlet does not generate any output.

 ```yaml
 Type: System.Management.Automation.SwitchParameter